3. You're planning ahead for your future

 Those who are good with money are planning ahead rather than living for today.

-Whether you're saving to buy a home, pay for your children’s education or ensure you have enough saved for retirement, setting clear financial goals is important.
+Whether you're saving to buy a home, paying for your children’s education or ensuring you have enough saved for retirement, setting clear financial goals is important.

 This means being strategic with your planning.
 You want to have short-term goals which can take around one to three months to achieve.
 This may include things like paying down credit card debt.